 Our first step into the neighborhood that was The Hill came just a couple of minutes later when we crossed South Lane.
 Free people of color have lived in the area since the 1670s, which is mind-blowing when you consider the racial climate that existed in the United States then.

 The area known as The Hill community was firmly established here by the 1780s.
 In fact, the first census in 1790 showed 410 free African-Americans living here and a handful owning property.
 And this was the slave-owning South.
 Remarkably, some of those families still live here.
 As Dr. Green explained, that makes The Hill the oldest, continuously-inhabited black community in the country.
 Some families have 16 generations of history in this spot.

-Since 2009, a multi-disciplinary team from Morgan State University, including Dr. Green, has worked with the University of Maryland College Park to paint a complete picture of the former community here.
+For over 10 years, a multi-disciplinary team from Morgan State University, including Dr. Green, has worked with the University of Maryland College Park to paint a complete picture of the former community here.
 Their efforts have uncovered 30,000 artifacts that show what life was like in The Hill settlement.
 From a 1794 coin featuring Lady Liberty to army buttons from the 1800s and household items like pitchers and wine bottles, all these items tell about the lives of the free people who lived here.